 This week the cover feature of The Economist magazine argues that it is “time to scrap affirmative action” (link).
 In the US, the article anticipates the Supreme Court’s hearing cases from Michigan and Texas that may have major impact on the practice of affirmative action in college admissions.
-(See this post for a summary of affirmative action’s evolution in the US: What is accutane.)
+(See this post for a summary of affirmative action’s evolution in the US: link.)
 The magazine also considers affirmative action in the US against experiences elsewhere, with separate stories focusing on South Africa and Malaysia.
 This comparative perspective is welcomed.
 I recently taught an undergraduate seminar studying affirmative action policies around the world (course page).
 The seminar considered arguments on either side of affirmative action debates in different countries, trying to develop for students a nuanced perspective.

 As is often the case with Economist features, I came away annoyed by the superficiality of its journalists’ treatment of the issue.
 First, the journalists point to the fact that while affirmative action policies are targeted toward historically “disadvantaged” (a euphemism…) groups, the beneficiaries are often relatively better-off members of those groups.
 This is taken to mean that affirmative action is broken, insofar as it does not necessarily help the neediest.
 This kind of argument often comes up, and a commonly proposed “solution” is to do away with group based affirmative action and pursue instead policies aimed at improving prospects for the poor—that is, to replace “race” with “class” as the basis for preferential policies.